 There is not much of a difference in boiling sweet potatoes with the skins on versus peeling them.
 But you will get a boost of fiber and potassium if you boil and eat the potatoes with the skin on.
 If you’re looking for a smoother mash, for example, peel the potatoes first before boiling.
 The skin does add a subtle texture to each bite.

 To boil about 4 pounds of chopped potatoes (roughly 6 sweet potatoes) to mash, it will take about 15 to 20 minutes starting them in cold water.
 You just need enough water in the pot to cover the sweet potatoes.
 If you’re making a mash, it’s best to chop the potatoes instead of boiling them whole.
 It will save you time.
 Here’s a step-by-step for how to boil sweet potatoes:

-- Boil until potatoes are tender when pierced with a fork, 15 to 20 minutes.
+4. Boil sweet potatoes for 15 to 20 minutes, until they are tender when pierced with a fork.
 Note, it will take less time if you cut the sweet potatoes in smaller pieces.